TonyZong-Darzin/code-review/.github/pull_request_template.md

 ## Task

-Replace with the Asana task title.
+Replace with the Asana task title ...

 ## Solution description

-Describe your code changes.
+Describe your code changes ...

 ## Checklist

 Before submitting this PR, please make sure:

+- [ ] You have selected reviewers for reviewing you code.
-- [x] The changes follows the specification guidelines.
+- [ ] The changes follows the specification guidelines.
-- [x] The code builds clean without any errors or warnings.
+- [ ] The code builds clean without any errors or warnings.
-- [x] You have performed a self-review.
+- [ ] You have performed a self-review.

+## What's next?

+After you submit this PR, you have to wait for reviewers to complete their reviewing before you can begin merging the PR.